Thermistor: Characteristics, Classification, Symbol and Applications

 I. Main characteristics

-1. High sensitivity, its resistance temperature coefficient is 10 to 100 times greater than that of metal, and it can detect temperature changes of 10-6 °C;
+1. High sensitivity: Its resistance temperature coefficient is 10 to 100 times greater than that of metal (like platinum RTDs), and it can detect temperature changes as small as 10-6 °C.

-3. Small volume, can measure the temperature of voids, cavities, and blood vessels in the living body that cannot be measured by other thermometers;
+3. Small volume: Due to their miniature size (often SMD or small bead), they can measure the temperature of voids, cavities, and biological vessels that cannot be measured by bulkier thermometers.

-4. Easy to use, the resistance value can be arbitrarily selected between 0.1 ~ 100kΩ;
+4. Flexibility: The nominal resistance value can be arbitrarily selected between 0.1Ω and 100kΩ.

-5. Easy to be processed into complex shapes and can be produced in large quantities;
+5. Manufacturability: Easy to be processed into complex shapes and can be produced in large quantities, making them cost-effective.

 II.
 Classification